jcalabres/dotfiles/README.md

 My custom configurations and environment.

-The installation is compatible in both macOS and Linux.
+The installation is compatible in bothi, macOS and Linux.

 # Configurations

 * zsh
 * vim
 * iTerm2
-* GISTS Scripts
+* GISTS
-* macOS Config
+* OS Conf

 # Installation